vanderschaarlab/synthcity-benchmarking/README.md

 ```
 bash get_data.sh
 ```
+One small data file is included in the repository for your convenience, but this command will retieve the rest.

 The data used for the augmentation benchmark experiment is the SIVEP-Gripe public dataset, which contains anonymized records of COVID-19 patients in Brazil.
 See the following paper for more details: